Chapter 2.60

 b.
 Executed in writing;

 c.
-The amount in excess of the city manager’s purchase limits shall not exceed $100,000.
+Not in excess of the city manager’s purchasing threshold.

 2. Contract amendments that are strictly a change in contract expiration date may be administratively approved.

-3. The value of all change orders will be aggregated, and when any single amendment or combination of change orders on the same project or purchase exceeds the limit under subsection (D)(1)(c) of this section the change must be approved by the city council, except:
+3. The value of all amendments will be aggregated, and when any single amendment or combination of amendments on the same project or purchase exceeds the city manager’s purchasing threshold, the change must be approved by the city council, except:

 a.
-For service contracts to accomplish an ongoing city program rather than a discrete project, the aggregation of administrative change orders shall be recalculated after each contract year;
+For service contracts to accomplish an ongoing city program rather than a discrete project, the aggregation of administrative amendments shall be recalculated after each contract year;

 b.
-Where the size of the contract makes it probable that administrative change order authority will be quickly exhausted, the city council may, upon recommendation of the city manager, extend the aggregate limits of subsection (D)(1)(c) of this section upon award of the particular contract; or
+Where the size of the contract makes it probable that administrative amendment authority will be quickly exhausted, the city council may, upon recommendation of the city manager, extend the city manager’s purchasing threshold upon award of the particular contract; or

 c.
-A contract amendment approved by the city council under this subsection shall allow new administrative amendments or change orders to the amended contract that satisfy the requirements of subsection (D)(1) of this section.
+A contract amendment approved by the city council under this subsection shall allow new administrative amendments to the previously amended contract that satisfy the requirements of subsection (E)(1) of this section.

 2.60.050 Purchase of materials, supplies or equipment.

-A. Purchasing Limitations.
-Purchase limitations apply to the cost of individual items or the sum of the same items purchased at the same time to fulfill a specific business need, which are not part of a public works project as defined by RCW 39.04.010 and this chapter.
+A. Purchasing Thresholds.
+Purchasing thresholds apply to the cost of individual items or the sum of the same items purchased at the same time to fulfill a specific business need, which are not part of a public works project as defined by RCW 39.04.010 and this chapter.
 Cost is inclusive of sales tax, delivery charges and any related miscellaneous charges.
-The city manager may authorize the acquisition of materials, supplies, or equipment with a cost equal to or less than $100,000; otherwise city council approval is required.
+The city manager may authorize the acquisition of materials, supplies, or equipment with a cost equal to or less than the city manager’s purchasing threshold; otherwise city council approval is required.

-1. Purchases Equal To or Less Than $10,000.
+1. Purchases Equal to or Less Than $10,000.
 Purchases where the cost is $10,000 or less do not require any informal or formal competitive quotes or purchase orders.
-Departments are allowed to make these purchases administratively in accordance with administrative procedures developed by the director.
+Departments are allowed to make these purchases administratively in accordance with administrative rules and procedures developed by the director.

 2. Purchases Greater Than $10,000 but Equal to or Less Than $25,000.
 Purchases where the cost is greater than $10,000, but equal to or less than $25,000, require that the city make every effort to obtain a minimum of three written or oral informal competitive quotes.